 Fun to Try

 • This burger is great served in the morning over English muffins, with a fried egg on top and some grilled tomatoes.
 I usually make two half-size patties when I do this and do a simple green salad with salt, olive oil, and lemon juice.
-Reminiscent of kofte.
+It reminds me of kofte.

 • Try mixing some pine nuts into the burger patties and making thin 4-ounce patties.
 Cook on slightly lower heat (the idea is to toast the pine nuts without burning them).
 Serve them as a double burger.
-You can dress them the same as usual, or make a yogurt sauce with sumac and cumin and serve with the sauce and shredded lettuce.
+You can dress them the same as usual, or make a yogurt sauce with sumac and cumin and serve topped with the sauce, shredded lettuce, and a squeeze of lemon.

 Past April Recipes